-Josh Dorfman is an environmental entrepreneur, author, and communications expert focused on building sustainable brands that appeal to mainstream consumers.
-Josh is best known as “The Lazy Environmentalist,” a media brand he created in 2005 to help everyday consumers discover clever, stylish, and easy solutions to green their lives.
-No guilt-trips and never preachy, Josh instead focuses on green products and services that are better designed, higher quality and more innovative than conventional products.
+Josh Dorfman is a green-economy entrepreneur, author, and communications expert focused on building mission-driven brands that appeal to mainstream consumers.
+Josh is best known as “The Lazy Environmentalist,” a media brand he created in 2005 to help consumers discover clever, stylish, and easy solutions to green their lives.
+No guilt-trips and never preachy, Josh focuses on innovative green products and services that fit perform well in terms of design, cost, and quality.

-The Lazy Environmentalist began as a blog and expanded into a book series, daily radio show on SiriusXM, and reality television series on Sundance Channel, for which Josh was executive producer and host.
+The Lazy Environmentalist began as a blog in 2005 and soon after expanded into a book series, daily radio show on SiriusXM, and reality television series on Sundance Channel, for which Josh was executive producer and host.
 In 2009, The Lazy Environmentalist won “Best Reality Show” at the Environmental Media Association Awards.

-In 2011, Josh was recruited by Quidsi (an Amazon.com company) to launch and grow Vine.com, an e-commerce retailer specializing in natural, organic, and sustainably-designed products.
-As Site Leader for Vine.com, Josh developed the overall site strategy and led the marketing and merchandising teams.
-Vine.com introduced numerous innovative features including a Shop Local function helping consumers pinpoint products made within 100 miles of select cities and specialty boutiques to curate the customer experience around causes and concerns such as Fair Trade, B Corporation, Cruelty-Free, and Made in the USA.
-Prior to Vine.com, Josh was Vice President of Marketing for GoodGuide, a “Fast Company 50” information provider about the health, environmental, and ethical impacts of consumer products.
+In 2011, Josh was recruited by Quidsi, an Amazon.com company, to launch and direct VineMarket.com, an e-commerce retailer specializing in natural and organic food.
+As Site Leader for VineMarket.com, Josh developed the overall site strategy and led the marketing and merchandising teams.
+VineMarket.com introduced numerous innovative features including a Shop Local function helping consumers pinpoint products made within 100 miles of select cities and specialty boutiques to curate the customer experience around causes and concerns such as Fair Trade, B Corporation, Cruelty-Free, and Made in the USA.
+Prior to VineMarket.com, Josh was Vice President of Marketing for GoodGuide, a “Fast Company 50” authority on the health, environmental, and ethical impacts of consumer products.

 As an advocate for natural and green living, Josh spent four years beginning in 2007 as national spokesperson for Brita’s FilterForGood campaign to reduce bottled water waste, winner of numerous industry awards including a Gold CLIO Award for strategic communications.
 He was spokesperson for the national launch of Clorox GreenWorks and helped Burt’s Bees and the Natural Product Association introduce the Natural Standard, a set of guidelines that dictate whether a product can be deemed truly “natural.”
 Josh has also served on Newsweek Magazine’s Global Environment and Leadership Advisory Committee.